evanw/esbuild/README.md

 );
 ```

-Use this for a development build:
+Use this for the development build:

 ```
 esbuild example.tsx --bundle '--define:process.env.NODE_ENV="development"' --outfile=out.js
 ```

-Use this for a production build:
+Use this for the production build:

 ```
 esbuild example.tsx --bundle '--define:process.env.NODE_ENV="production"' --minify --outfile=out.js